 But really, let’s skip past the part where we tell you what each of these fancy terms mean because there’s no telling what will work best for you without an in-depth analysis of your mind and case by our professional staff.
 Perhaps you’re extremely responsive to herbal medication and yoga.

 Perhaps that stuff is completely ineffective, and you only respond well to classic anti-anxiety medication.
 Or maybe medication doesn’t work at all, and the only way you can fix yourself is to slowly rewire the way you think with therapy and support, through neurofeedback and cognitive exercises.
 Whatever does work best for you, we will guarantee you that we’ll find it, and work with you to give you an in-depth look into how your treatment will work.

 We’ve been in the business for far too long to tell you that there’s a magic pill or 12-step program.
-You’re not a problem with a single logical solution – you’re a person, experiencing a complex system of symptoms, and requiring a uniquely compatible treatment plan.
+You’re not a problem with a single logical solution – you’re a person, experiencing a complex system of anxiety symptoms, and requiring a uniquely compatible treatment plan.

 That’s where we come in.
-The Vantage Point way differs from your usual treatment center, as we offer anxiety treatment plans that are:
+The Vantage Point way differs from your usual treatment center, as we offer anxiety disorder treatment plans that are:

 - Built specifically for you, your condition, your problems, your circumstances